Categories

 21.11.2024: Katharina Prager (Wienbibliothek im Rathaus) and Andrea Winkelbauer (Jüdisches Museum der Stadt Wien) on Women artists and salonières in Vienna pre-1900

-10.12.2024: Johannes Feichtinger (Österreichische Akademie der Wissenschaften) and Marianne Klemun (Institut für Geschichte) on The History of Science
+11.02.2025: Johannes Feichtinger (Österreichische Akademie der Wissenschaften) and Marianne Klemun (Institut für Geschichte) on The History of Science (rescheduled from 10.12.2024)

 In cooperation with ORF TOPOS, Ö1, and in collaboration with ORF RadioKulturhaus